martinklepsch/tenzing/README.markdown

 compiled file changes through that mechanism it will get pushed to the browser.

-If you've use the `+test` option, then you'll be able to run unit tests via `boot test`.
+If you used the `+test` option, then you'll be able to run unit tests via `boot test`.
 Use `boot auto-test` to have tests automatically rerun on file changes.